Ising Model Observables and Non-Backtracking Walks: Introduction

 The formula simplifies greatly for planar graphs:

 \begin{restatable}{corollary}{ThmThree} Let $G$ be a graph embedded in $\R^{2}$.
 The spin-spin correlation $\ab{\sigma_{a}\sigma_{b}}$ is given by

 \end{restatable}

-Recent work of Chelkak, Hongler, and Izyurov has shown the conformal covariance of multispin correlations in the Ising model at criticality on the square lattice, using what they term spinor holomorphic fermion observables~\cite{ChelkakHonglerIzyurov2012}.
-Equation~\eqref{eq:Introduction-Correlation-Formula-HT} combined with another correlation identity presented in Section~\ref{sec:Applications} yields \begin{restatable}{corollary}{ThmFour} Let $F(a,b)$ denote the spinor holomorphic fermion observable of~\cite{ChelkakHonglerIzyurov2012}.
+Before giving the proofs of our theorems, let us make contact with the spinor holomorphic fermion observable used in~\cite{ChelkakHonglerIzyurov2012}.
+Equation~\eqref{eq:Introduction-Correlation-Formula-HT} combined with another correlation identity presented in Section~\ref{sec:Applications} yields \begin{restatable}{corollary}{ThmFour} Let $F(a,b)$ denote the spinor holomorphic fermion observable of~\cite{ChelkakHonglerIzyurov2012} evaluated at $b$.
 Then, up to a modulus one multiplicative constant, $F(a,b) = \sum_{\gamma\in\nbWalks(G,a,b)} \tilde w(\gamma)$ \end{restatable}

 The modulus one constant in Corollary~\ref{cor:Spinor-Identification} can be explicitly identified given a choice of the corner the spinor holomorphic fermion observable is evaluated at, and a choice of the path $\eta$ used in the definition of the weight $\tilde w$.